ErikOnBike/d3-template/README.md

 Retrieve or register a render filter for the specified *name*.
 If *filterFunc* is not specified the current filter named *name* is returned.
 If *filterFunc* is `null` an already registered filter for *name* is removed.
 If *filterFunc* is a function it is registered under *name* possibly replacing an existing filter.
 If *filterFunc* is not a function (nor null) an exception is thrown.

-The filter function *filterFunc* is called during rendering with the data bound to the element being rendered.
+The filter function *filterFunc* is called during rendering with the data bound to the element being rendered and `this` set to the node being rendered.
 Arguments can be specified in the template.
 These will be passed to the *filterFunc* as well.
 The function should return the filtered result.

     <div>{{value|filter: "arg1", 2, { "lowerCase": true }}}</div>
     <script>